resetting-eu/Resetlytics/README.md

 # data-analytics

-Workpackage 2 - Data Analytics
+Resetlytics

-This repository holds code delevoped in the context of Workpackage 2 - Data Analytics
+This repository holds code delevoped in the context of RESETTING project, Workpackage 2 - Data Analytics